 So yeah, it’s fancy.
 REALLY fancy.
 Like “I even wore a dress and panty hose” fancy (funny story – Jake said when he was getting the information about the dinner, the person on the phone, upon hearing there was going to be one female in the party, reiterated no less than three times that women are expected to wear either a dress or skirt, but if they wish to wear trousers, it MUST be an “elegant pants suit.”
 Fortunately, I’m not a pants suit kind of girl [elegant or otherwise], so a dress it was).

-Our reservation was at 5:30pm, so after some pre-meal cocktails at Mizner’s Lounge next door, off we went for our dinner.
+Our reservation was at 5:30pm, so after some pre-meal cocktails at Mizner’s Lounge next door (Mizner’s has since closed and been reimagined into a different lounge), off we went for our dinner.

 We arrived about 2 or 3 minutes before our 5:30pm reservation and they were still getting things ready for us, but after a minute or two, they invited our party of 4 into the restaurant.